gavieira/biblioverlap/cran-comments.md

 Why is such a quick update needed?
 Please explain.
 Please also re-read the CRAN policies about submission frequency.

 This was entirely my fault, sorry.
-The fixes on my last submission were actually pretty small, so the update was not necessary at all.
+The fixes since my last submission were actually pretty small, so the update was not necessary at all.
 It's my first package and I had forgotten about submission frequency policies.
 Rest assured that it won't happen again and thanks for your time!

 ### Fourth submission (Version 1.0.3)